Home / Physics / Neutron Emission

 Neutron Emission

 Neutron emission is a type of radioactive decay in which an unstable atomic nucleus releases a neutron.
-This process occurs when the nucleus has an excess of neutrons or when it is excited to a higher energy state due to prior reactions, making it energetically favorable to emit a neutron.
+This process typically occurs when the nucleus has an excess of neutrons, making it unstable, or when it is excited to a higher energy state due to previous reactions.
+In such cases, emitting a neutron allows the nucleus to achieve a more stable energy state.

-The emitted neutron does not ionize atoms directly.
-However, free neutrons can induce further reactions in nearby nuclei, leading to chain reactions.
-This reaction is very different from other types of radioactive decay, such as alpha decay and beta decay, where charged particles are emitted.
+Since the neutron is electrically neutral, it does not ionize atoms directly but can interact with nearby nuclei, sometimes inducing further reactions and potentially leading to chain reactions.
+This trait is very different from other types of radioactive decay, such as alpha and beta decay, where charged particles are emitted.

 Neutron Emission